AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 * (null|string) Return value cannot be obtained when executed as a transaction because Ethereum nodes [discard](#transaction-return-values) transaction return values.
 However, if `p.tx.send` is set to `false`, this function will return the Ethereum contract address of the Fee Window that will be active after the current Fee Window ends in the specified Universe, as a 20-byte hexadecimal string.

-### augur.api.Universe.getOrCreatePreviousFeeWindow(p)
+### augur.api.Universe.getOrCreatePreviousDisputeWindow(p)

-Gets the Ethereum contract address of the [Fee Window](#fee-window) that was active just before the current Fee Window in the specified [Universe](#universe).
+Gets the Ethereum contract address of the [Dispute Window](#dispute-window) that was active just before the current Fee Window in the specified [Universe](#universe).
 If the contract address for the Fee Window does not exist yet, this function will create it.

 #### Parameters: